-We have a video on our website about having a CT scan - visit macmillan.org.uk/ct-scan
+We have a video on our website that has more information about having a CT scan - visit macmillan.org.uk/testsandscans

 I was originally sent for a CT scan on my chest.
 I had what seemed like a really bad chest infection.
 When I got the scan results, they showed up a shadow on my kidney.